NekruzAsh/MyPortfolio/README.md

 * working with server side components using React.
 * implementing different responsive designs with TailwindCSS.
 * using Lighthouse to make sure the website achieves the best score for UX design and performance.
-* setting up form backend platform to recieve emails directly from the portfolio website.
+* setting up form backend platform to receive emails directly from the portfolio website.